dalbay/Angular-and-NET_Core-Sample-App/README.md

 ### 8. Designing the Book Details Page

 - Start by making the table in the Books Page wider - go to ClientApp/src/app/*app.component.html* from where we render the router outlet (where we render the content of each active component).
-Change this default ```container``` class to another class, like for example ```body-wrapper```.
+Change the default ```container``` class to another class, like for example ```body-wrapper```.
   ```HTML
 	<body>
 	  <app-nav-menu></app-nav-menu>